Uber wants to resume self-driving car tests on public roads

 - Average Seattle-area home selling for below list price for first time in 4 years

-“Our goal is to really work to regain that trust and to work to help move the entire industry forward,” Noah Noah Zych, Uber’s head of system safety for self-driving cars, said in an interview.
+“Our goal is to really work to regain that trust and to work to help move the entire industry forward,” Noah Zych, Uber’s head of system safety for self-driving cars, said in an interview.
 “We think the right thing to do is to be open and transparent about the things that we are doing.”

 Among the other precautions Uber will take are keeping the autonomous vehicle system engaged at all times and activating the Volvo’s automatic emergency braking system as a backup.